-Canada has invested in radar satellites in the RADARSAT program due to their ability to image the earth’s surface at any time, day or night, and through all conditions, such as smoke, clouds or any other type of weather.
+Canada has invested in radar satellites in the RADARSAT program because they can image the earth’s surface at any time, day or night, and through all conditions, such as smoke, clouds or any other type of weather.

-This ability is of the greatest practical importance.
+This function is crucial.
 “When you’re in a business where surveillance is critical, you can’t wait for the clouds to disappear,” says Dr. Roger De Abreu, head of the radar section at Natural Resources Canada’s (NRCan) Canada Centre for Mapping and Earth Observation, which develops new applications for radar satellites.